Fox News Poll Shows Dramatic Shift On Donald Trump Impeachment

 Other key figures in the impeachment probe do not enjoy high favorability either.
 Speaker of the House Nancy Pelosi and House Intelligence Committee Chair Adam Schiff are both viewed more negatively than positively.

-Trump allies, Senate Majority Leader Mitch McConnell, Attorney General William Bar, and the president’s personal attorney Rudy Giuliani are also under water with voters.
+Trump allies, Senate Majority Leader Mitch McConnell, Attorney General William Bar, and the president’s personal attorney Rudy Giuliani, are also under water with voters.

 The latest prominent Democrat to call for the impeachment of Donald Trump is former Vice President Joe Biden.